tumi8/active-tls-fingerprinting/pages/pipeline.md

 permalink: /pipeline/
 order: 3
 toc: Pipeline
+description: "Our measurement and fingerprinting pipeline is separated into the following steps:"
 ---

-Our measurement and fingerprinting pipeline is separated into the following steps:
 - Domain resolution
 - Input preparation
 - TLS scanning